imauser1/imauser1/README.md

 Welcome

 free linux
-make a codespace (you need a repo) then type in terminal wget https://raw.githubusercontent.com/imauser1/freelinux/main/install.sh then type chmod +x install.sh then type ./install.sh
+make a codespace (you need a repo) you need 4 cores then type in terminal wget https://raw.githubusercontent.com/imauser1/freelinux/main/install.sh then type chmod +x install.sh then type ./install.sh